Subscribe

 Types of Transition Moldings

-• Ramp: With a significant height difference, such as a concrete slab with tile or hardwood floors, flooring specialists use a ramp to transition.
-You could also find smaller ramps for installing tile, which go around the tile’s edge and taper the material next to it.
+Flooring specialists use a ramp to transition when there is a significant height difference, such as when a concrete slab has tile or hardwood floors.
+You can also find smaller ramps for installing tile, which go around the tile’s edge and taper the material next to it.

-• Reducers: Reducer transitions use a rounded effect to form a curve from tall flooring to shorter flooring.
-For minor height differences, the reducer may have an even arc shape.
-For more pronounced height differences, a reducer may have a ramp shape with a flat top that curves down toward the shorter flooring.
-A reducer strip is different from a ramp in that it locks into place instead of bolting into the subfloor.
+Reducer transitions can seamlessly connect shorter flooring to tall flooring because it has a rounded effect.
+Reducers can have an even arc shape for minor height differences.
+These pieces may also have a flat top ramp shape that curves down toward the shorter flooring for more pronounced height differences.
+A reducer strip differs from a ramp in that it locks into place instead of bolting into the subfloor.

-• End bar or cap: End bar moldings are shaped like reducers but have a wider range of applications.
-You can use these transition strips at doorways, around fireplaces, for different flooring transitions and more.
+End bar moldings are shaped like reducers but have a wider range of applications.
+These transition strips can be used at doorways, around fireplaces, for different flooring transitions, and more.

-• Multi-function: The shape of a multi-function molding depends on the specific brand you purchase.
-These transitions perform as more than one type of transition molding, depending on the type of flooring you have in your home.
-Using multi-function molding allows you to have uniform transitions throughout your home, even with multiple flooring types.
+The shape of a multi-function molding depends on the specific brand you purchase.
+These transitions perform as more than one type of transition molding, depending on the flooring you have in your home.
+Multi-function molding allows uniform transitions throughout your home, even with multiple flooring types.

 Transitions Between Different Flooring Types